• Money and finance

 • Is your industry highly competitive or an emerging market?

-There is a range of options available to your business:
+There are a range of options available to your business:

-The steps in transitioning out of your Futurpreneur Canada mentoring relationship are:
+The steps in transitioning out of your Futurpreneur mentoring relationship are:

 STEP 1: Assess your needs (3 months prior to the end of your mentoring partnership)